 Student Grievance Officer

 Students who have complaints, grievances, or concerns regarding courses taken at the University of Louisville or other university policies or services should contact the Student Grievance Officer to have the issues resolved in an expeditious, fair, and amicable manner.
 The University’s Student Grievance Procedures are outlined in detail below.
 Students should first seek to resolve their complaints through informal discussion and administrative channels.
 The same resources are provided to on-campus and off-campus students.
-If you need assistance accessing the process please contact the
+If you need assistance accessing the process please contact the Dean of Students Office.

 Student Grievance Procedures (from The Redbook)